mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 All devices on an android device should listen to the following intent appid.capture.
 Upon this intend the devices are expected to respond back with the JSON response filtered by the respective type.

 #### IOS
-All device on an IOS device would respond to the URL schema as follows.
+All devices on an IOS device would respond to the URL schema as follows.

 ```
 APPIDCAPTURE://<call-back-app-url>?ext=<caller app name>&type=<type as defined in MOSIP device request>